Dear Ms. Vicki,

 The bar doesn't represent a failure on your part.
 It could simply be that that you were not a good fit for the ARNG at the time.

-Now, I have seen instances where a bar was changed.
+I have seen instances in which a bar was changed.
 I think you should check with a recruiter for the answer to that question.

 Then again, I'm not sure how favorable that would be since you have a pending DUI charge.
 I'm hoping the DUI charge could be dropped in exchange for an enrollment for an education program and counseling.